Best home fragrance: 18 amazing scents — reviewed and rated

 Candles

-Using a candle to scent your space offers an explosion of fragrance over time.
-Be sure to consider the wax of your candle, with soy being the best and most clean option in our opinion, and also consider the candle's size in comparison to your room size, and how many hours it can burn for.
-Another thing to think about is the safety of lighting a candle at home.
-If you have small children or wandering pets, then you might be better off with a much less risky reed diffuser.
+Using a candle to scent your space offers a consistent flow of fragrance.
+Be sure to consider the wax of your candle, with soy being the best and most clean option in our opinion, and evaluate the candle's size in comparison to your room size, and how many hours it can burn for.
+If you have small children or pets, you may want to opt for a flameless home fragrance solution.

 Reed diffusers